You finally have an answer—your child has dyslexia.

 Consider What Kind of Support Your Child May Need

-This is often the part that feels the most confusing.
+This is often the part that feels the most overwhelming.

 Give Yourself Permission to Take It One Step at a Time